-We operate and sell our products globally.
-We not only provide food products but also a culture that endeavours to uphold internationally recognized human rights.
+We operate and sell our products globally, and we ensure a culture that upholds internationally recognized human rights.
 This means that wherever we operate, we represent Arla's firm belief that the human rights of all people must be respected.